Hello, my loves!

 Recipe

-Shea Butter ( I did not measure but it was between 300 to 400g)
+Shea Butter ( I did not measure, but it was between 300 and 400g)

 Coconut Oil (25g)